benwilcock/pcf-axon-cqrs-demo/README.md

 # CQRS and Event Sourcing on Pivotal Cloud Foundry

 This project demonstrates the the use of CQRS and Event Sourcing with Pivotal Cloud Foundry.
 It contains two Spring Boot applications built using the excellent Axon Framework (Version 3).
+There are two applications in this project because the command-and-query-responsibility-separation has been implemented quite literally in the code by splitting the *command-side* from the *query-side*.

-This demo was inspired by a webinar given by Josh Long of Pivotal and Allard Buijze of Trifork.
+This demo was inspired by a webinar given by [Josh Long](https://twitter.com/starbuxman) of Pivotal and [Allard Buijze](https://twitter.com/allardbz) of Trifork.
 [You can view the whole thing on Youtube](https://youtu.be/Jp-rW-XOYzA).

 **This particular demo ONLY runs on CloudFoundry!**

-## Before You Begin
+## Before You Begin.

-This demo will *only* run in a Cloud Foundry environment such as Pivotal Web Services (PWS) or PCFDev.
-If you don't have a PWS account, [you can sign up for a free](https://run.pivotal.io).
-If you do have a PWS account, check you haven't reached your quota, or tidy up if you have.
+This demo will *only* run in a Cloud Foundry environment such as Pivotal Web Services (PWS) or PCF-Dev.
+If you don't have a PWS account, [you can sign up for one for free](https://run.pivotal.io).
+If you do have a PWS account, check you haven't reached your quota, or tidy up your space if you have.

+Clone this repository and go to it's directory in your terminal.

+## Setting Up Your Cloud Foundry Space.

-This demo also needs certain CloudFoundry marketplace services to be available in the space where you want to `cf push` the applications.
+This demo needs certain CloudFoundry marketplace services to be available in the space where you want to `cf push` the applications.
 The services required are MySQL, RabbitMQ, Spring Cloud Config and Spring Cloud Registry.

 To set up these marketplace services, login to CloudFoundry with your local CloudFoundry CLI client.
 [Download the the 'cf-cli' and install it if you havn't used it before](https://github.com/cloudfoundry/cli).